Educational Podcast From ARUP Laboratories

 von Willebrand Factor Assay

-Since von Willebrand factor (VWF) is a carrier protein for FVIII, VWD should be ruled out in patients with decreased FVIII levels.
+Because von Willebrand factor (VWF) is a carrier protein for factor VIII, VWD should be ruled out in patients with decreased factor VIII levels.
 The VWF level will be normal in patients with hemophilia.
-A rare subtype of VWD (type 2N) can demonstrate low FVIII activity with normal VWF levels and can resemble hemophilia A. Specialized coagulation or genetic testing can be used to distinguish these disorders.
+A rare subtype of VWD (type 2N) can demonstrate low factor VIII activity with normal VWF levels and can resemble hemophilia A. Specialized coagulation or genetic testing can be used to distinguish these disorders.

-The Bethesda assay is used to help distinguish between factor inhibitors and factor deficiencies that are not due to an inhibitor, to titer inhibitors, and to monitor treated patients with hemophilia for the development of an inhibitor.
-See Monitoring below.
+The Bethesda assay is used to help distinguish between factor inhibitors and factor deficiencies that are not due to an inhibitor, to titer inhibitors, and to monitor treated patients receiving treatment for hemophilia for the development of an inhibitor.
+Refer to the Monitoring section.

 Genetic Testing